Today’s summary of the weakness of evidence for the theory of evolution concerns pheromones, the topic of another episode of the BBC’s “In Our Time”.

-A study of goldfish pheromones are given as an example of how molecules can become employed as pheromones, “by accident”.
+A study of goldfish pheromones is given as an example of how molecules can become employed as pheromones, “by accident”.
 But again, the example describes only what actually happens in sexual attraction between goldfish.
 Female sex pheromones in goldfish are based on the female’s hormones coursing through its body, we’re told: no surprise there.
 And note that goldfish-both male and female-are still goldfish.

 The next statement is perhaps more revealing of the weakness of evidence for the evolution of pheromones.
 What the two researchers in Canada “…hypothesised was that way back in evolutionary time, males that responded quickly were sensitive to these molecules that were basically just cues in the environment, would reach the female first”.